-Round out your conference experience with special events that add to your learning and help you network.
+Round out your conference experience with special events that add to your training and help you network.

-For members already familiar with AILA.org, attend this advanced training, which is eligible for CLE credit, on how to use AILA online properties to conduct legal research and to solve case problems.
-This training will cover: how to solve case problems using AILA member benefits, how to find decisions using AILA products (AILA.org, Fastcase, and AILALink), and how to do advanced research using the powerful tools in the InfoNet Research Library and My Research.
+This advanced training, which is eligible for CLE credit, will cover how to use AILA online properties to conduct legal research and solve case problems.
+This training will discuss resolution of case problems through AILA.org, AILALink/Fastcase Premium, and Fastcase; how to find decisions using AILA.org and Fastcase; and how to do advanced research using the powerful tools in the InfoNet Research Library and My Research.

 Join us for a discussion on the ins and outs of immigration law.
 Attorneys from various practice settings will offer insight into the process of transitioning from law school to professional practice.
 Following the panel discussion, attendees will have the opportunity to ask questions and network with the panelists and fellow students in attendance.

 AILA's resident practice management and ethics advisor, Reid Trautz, will be sharing his wealth of knowledge and insight to help guide and advise members on some of their most difficult issues.
 Whether you need guidance on an ethical dilemma, want to improve your firm’s marketing message, are looking to start or merge your practice, or would like to discuss any other business issue, be sure to talk to Reid.
-Reid will be offering free 30-minute, one-on-one, confidential consultations in New Orleans during the conference.
-Please check back for available dates and times.
-To schedule an appointment, contact firstname.lastname@example.org.
+Reid will be offering free 30-minute, one-on-one, confidential consultations in San Francisco during the conference.
+Registrants should look for a conference email in early June announcing scheduling details.

 Earn CLE credit and improve your public communications with expert training from Wendy Feliz, Communications Director at the American Immigration Council.

 Join us for the Council's annual gala, where conference attendees get dressed up and are treated to an evening of camaraderie, inspiration, and entertainment.
 Don’t miss the event everyone’s talking about!
 Get tickets today.